veganprimate/CotCPort/README.md

 ## How to recruit the new travelers
 In the future, characters' traveler stories will serve as their recruitment events.
-So far, only Promme's traveler story has been ported.
+So far, 140 of the added 280+ units can be recruited that way.

 For now, proceed as follows: